sanity-io/hydrogen-sanity-demo/README.md

   - This includes a portable text field, a product-level gallery and re-organisable text sections
 - Product inventory is not stored in Sanity, and is always fetched at run time directly from Shopify
   - However, we do store product status (whether a product is a draft, active or archived) and surface this in Sanity studio
+- Product status in Shopify also determines visibility.
+If a product is marked as anything but active, that page, as well as any references to it will not be publicly displayed.
 - Some images (such as product and cart line item thumbnails) are served by Shopify's CDN whilst other images (such as product-level image galleries) are handled by Sanity's Image API.
 - We only concern ourselves with Shopify _products_.
 Other Shopify document types – such as _collections_, _pages_ and _blog posts_ – are managed entirely in Sanity.